Skip to content

 How to read a score

 • It is resemblance, not probability.
-A country near the top of a recipe is tracing a shape that has run ahead of that kind of event before.
+A country near the top of a trend is tracing a shape that has run ahead of that kind of event before.
 It is not a prediction that the event will happen.

 • Higher means look closer.
 Read a strong score as a reason to open the evidence, the signals, the canonical shape, the historical analogues, not as a verdict.